AnkitKumarHub/react-bits/episode_6/readme.md

 *** option chaining (?.)***

 This ?. ensures that if resData or resData.info is undefined or null, the code won’t throw an error.
 Instead, each variable will get the value undefined safely.

+Optional chaining (?.) is a feature in JavaScript that allows you to safely access deeply nested properties of an object without worrying about whether a property along the chain exists or is null or undefined.
+If any part of the chain is null or undefined, the evaluation stops and returns undefined instead of throwing an error.

 * Map